PA055/PA055.github.io/_posts/2024-08-04-evm-the-basics.md

 layout: post
 title: EVM - The Basics
 date: 2024-08-04 20:56:21 -0400
+description: A writeup for the Blockchain/EVM - The Basics challenge in n00bz CTF, about decoding some EVM runtime bytecode
-category: [Writeups, n00bz CTF]
+category:
+ - Writeups
+ - n00bz CTF
+tags:
+ - Blockchain
-tags: [Blockchain, EVM Runtime Bytecode]
+ - EVM Runtime Bytecode
 ---

 **Original Solver:** lolmenow